 He has been a key proponent of ultra-HDIs—next-generation HDI circuits with ultra-fine features that enable faster, lighter, and more reliable electronic devices.
 He emphasizes their criticality to

-computing, medical, military, and AI applications, and highlights projected growth rates of 10–12% annually in Asia Constant Contact.
+computing, medical, military, and AI applications, and highlights projected growth rates of 10–12% or more annually in Asia.

 Growth Strategies & Advice